cyprus327/Fraglib/Tutorial.md

 }
 ```

 Before moving on, try experimenting with some things.
-For example, see if you can get the ball to look like the screenshot below
+For example, see if you can get the ball to look like the screenshot below.

 ![Scaled rainbow ball](https://github.com/cyprus327/Fraglib/blob/main/.githubResources/PixelatedRainbowBall.png)